loomnetwork/unity3d-identity/README.md

 ## Unity package build scripts

-build.cmd - Windows script that builds unity package with content from Assets directory build.sh - OSX/Linux script that builds unity package with content from Assets directory
+- `build.cmd` - Windows script that builds a Unity package with content from `Assets` directory.
+- `build.sh` - MacOS/Linux script that builds a Unity package with content from `Assets` directory

-Both scripts use UNITY_PATH variable as path to Unity.
+Both scripts use `UNITY_PATH` variable to launch Unity.
-For default installation it should point to :
-    '/Applications/Unity/Unity.app/Contents/MacOS/Unity' - OSX
+By default Unity is installed to:
+- `/Applications/Unity/Unity.app/Contents/MacOS/Unity` on MacOS
-    'C:\Program Files\Unity\Editor\Unity.exe' - Windows
+- `C:\Program Files\Unity\Editor\Unity.exe` on Windows